priyadharshininandakumar/4-BIT-RIPPLE-COUNTER/README.md

 **Procedure**

-1.Create Project: Open Quartus Prime, start a new project, and name it ripple_counter.
+1.start a new project, and name it ripple_counter.

 2.Write Code: Create a new Verilog HDL File, write the 4-bit ripple counter code, and save it.